XHO-FM

-XHO-FM (93.5 MHz) is an Adult Contemporary radio station that serves the Brownsville, Texas (United States) / Matamoros, Tamaulipas (Mexico) border area.
+XHO-FM (93.5 MHz) is an Adult Contemporary radio station that serves the Brownsville, Texas (USA) / Matamoros, Tamaulipas (Mexico) border area.

 History

 XEO received its concession on August 24, 1946.
 The station was initially owned by José María González, a prominent businessman in Matamoros and Nuevo Laredo who died in 1950.
 In 1949, XEO began simulcasting in Reynosa on XEOR; another station, XEOQ-AM, was set up in Río Bravo in 1960.

 On December 31, 2018, XEO-AM migrated to FM as XHO-FM 93.5.

 XEO-AM closed down April 9, 2020.

 HD Radio

 XHO-FM broadcasts in HD Radio and broadcasts 3 subchannels.
 Aside from the HD1, these additional subchannels are also on XHEOQ-FM: